-In the former case, Nicaragua proceeded to file its Memorial on the merits on 10 August 1987.
+In this case, Nicaragua proceeded to file its Memorial on the merits on 10 August 1987.
 Subsequently, by a communication dated 12 August 1987, Nicaragua, referring to an agreement signed on 7 August 1987 at Guatemala City by the Presidents of the five States of Central America (the “Esquipulas II” Agreement), declared that it was discontinuing the judicial proceedings instituted against Costa Rica.
 Costa Rica did not object to the discontinuance, and the case was removed from the General List by an Order of the President dated 19 August 1987.

 This overview is provided for information only and in no way involves the responsibility of the Court.